-The SCUBAnauts' help is "a godsend," said Jose Torres, a biological oceanography professor at the college.
+"It's a godsend," Jose Torres, a biological oceanography professor at USF's College of Marine Science in St. Petersburg, said of the SCUBAnauts' invitation.
 "They're really helping us out.
 They're smart, capable, and they're good little divers."

 Torres is working with doctoral candidate Lara Henry to learn more about the symbiotic relationship between coral and algae.
 Cladocora is unusual among coral because it doesn't need algae to survive, much like deep sea coral that live in colder, darker environs.

-"We're hoping it could be a good lab rat, as it were, to be able to answer different kinds of coral questions," he said.
+"We're hoping it could be a good lab rat ... to be able to answer different kinds of coral questions," he said.

 But first they had to find some.